Sarathrsk03/GAVEL/readme.md

 ### What GAVEL Does

 - **Accelerates case review** by distilling lengthy judgments into structured summaries
-- **Validates document authenticity** through forensic metadata and content analysis
+- **Validates document authenticity** through forensic content analysis
-- **Automates legal drafting** using multi-agent collaboration and jurisdiction-specific templates
+- **Automates legal drafting** using multi-agent collaboration and templates
-- **Discovers relevant precedents** by grounding searches in actual case law databases
+- **Discovers relevant precedents** by grounding searches in actual case law

 ---